 How I can help

 Sometimes, in order to prepare to enter into a conflict situation consciously and defuse your inner triggers, it can help to talk through the issues with a neutral third party and get some conflict coaching.
-At other times, you need to bring in someone outside the conflict to hold space for you and mediate the discussion.
-If any of this sounds like what you need, let’s have an obligation free chat to see if we are a good fit to work together.
+If this sounds like what you need, book a Conflict with Compassion consultation.